farcasterxyz/protocol/README.md

 ## 3.2 Authentication

 Users are only allowed to modify parts of the graph associated with them.
 For example, @bob may follow @alice, but cannot make @alice follow @charlie.
 Deltas are authenticated by making each user hash and sign them with an asymmetric key pair.
 CRDT's ensure that a delta's signatures are valid and that the user singing them is allowed to change the resource.
 Each type of delta may define different rules governing what a user can change.
-Signatures also make the delta is tampered-proof and it can be transmitted over untrusted networks.
+Signatures also make the delta is tamper-proof allowing it to be transmitted over untrusted networks.

 Users must sign every delta with an EdDSA key pair known as a *signer*.
 A user can create multiple signers and assign one to each Farcaster application they use.
 A user's valid signers are tracked using a CRDT known as the Signer CRDT.
 Other CRDT's will only accept a delta if it was signed by a known signer in the CRDT.
 Users can revoke signers if they suspect that it is compromised, which evicts all deltas authorized by the signer.

 A signer is added by signing a special delta with the user's custody address, which is an ECDSA key pair.
-This forms a chain of trust from the fid on the blockchain to each delta.
+This forms a chain of trust from the user's fid to each delta.
 A custody address is only allowed to create signer deltas and may not sign any other type of delta.
 This ensures that most apps do not end up hosting ECDSA key pairs which create security and regulatory challenges if funds are sent to them on Ethereum.

 ```mermaid
 graph LR